NHS North West London (NHS NW London) is currently running a procurement process to provide urgent treatment centre (UTC) services across:

 Whilst the services provided by the UTCs will be determined by the nationally mandated UTC standards, we want local residents to hear about the procurement and how we wish to improve the service and provide the opportunity to give their feedback.

-To support this, we will be holding three online sessions at different times of the day to maximise attendance and reach.
+To support this, we held three online sessions at different times of the day to maximise attendance and reach on:

 The current contracts for provision of UTCs across North West London end on 31 November 2022.
 To appoint future providers a competitive dialogue approach is being used across four lots.
 Each lot is based upon the acute estate on which each UTC is sited, as described above.